iniemamocny/Meblomat/docs/supabase-setup.md

 ## 3. Provision the Storage bucket for avatars

 Profiles now track whether an avatar is a built-in icon or a file stored in Supabase Storage.
-Create a private `avatars` bucket and policies that allow each user to manage their own files:
+Create a private `avatars` bucket and policies that allow each user to manage their own files.
+The bucket is inserted directly because some Supabase instances (including self-hosted deployments and older projects) do not expose the `storage.create_bucket` helper, which would otherwise trigger the `42883` error:

 ```sql
 insert into storage.buckets (id, name, public)